top of page

 The noun 'adage' has its origins in the Latin word 'adagium,' which in turn comes from 'adagio,' meaning 'saying' or 'proverb.'
 This etymology reflects the essence of an adage as a concise statement that encapsulates a timeless truth or a piece of wisdom that has been passed down through the ages.
 Adages are often considered to be enduring pieces of advice or insight, much like proverbs, that have stood the test of time.
 They serve as concise expressions of accumulated human knowledge and experience, offering guidance and reflection on various aspects of life.
 The term 'adage' itself embodies the notion of concise, traditional wisdom that continues to be relevant and meaningful in contemporary contexts.

-Quiz: Find the meaning of adage
+Quiz: Find the meaning of the noun adage:

 Try Again!